Pennsylvania Route 113: Chester County

 Here, PA 113 becomes Kimberton Road and narrows to two lanes as it comes to an intersection with PA 401 at Opperman's Corner.
 The road continues northeast through wooded areas with some fields and residences, passing through the community of Chester Springs and crossing Pickering Creek.
 The route heads into East Pikeland Township and becomes Pike Springs Road as it continues through more rural areas with some development.
 PA 113 reaches the community of Kimberton and curves to the east, with the name becoming Kimberton Road again.
 The road passes through areas of homes and businesses and becomes the border between Schuylkill Township to the north and the borough of Phoenixville to the south at the Township Line Road intersection.
 The route passes more development and fully enters Schuylkill Township before crossing into Phoenixville and coming to the PA 23 junction.

 At this point, PA 113 turns southeast to form a concurrency with PA 23 on Nutt Road, a three-lane road with a center left-turn lane.
 The road passes businesses and crosses under an abandoned railroad line, at which point it continues through residential areas.
 PA 113 splits from PA 23 by heading northeast on two-lane Bridge Street.
 The road passes homes before heading into commercial areas.
-The route continues east into downtown Phoenixville, where it turns north to cross over the French Creek, the Schuylkill River Trail, and Smithworks Boulevard at the site of the former Phoenix Iron Works site on the Gay Street Bridge.
-PA 113 becomes Franklin Street and heads into residential areas, turning east onto Emmett Street.
+The route continues east into downtown Phoenixville, where it turns north to cross over French Creek, the Schuylkill River Trail, and Smithworks Boulevard at the site of the former Phoenix Iron Works site on the Gay Street Bridge.
+PA 113 enters the north side of Phoenixville, becoming Franklin Street and heading into residential areas before turning east onto Emmett Street.
 The route turns north onto Dayton Street before it curves northeast along Freemont Street.
 The name changes to Black Rock Road and the road continues through wooded areas with some residential development, curving to the north before a turn to the northwest.